 Supporting Sustainable Populations Across the Country

-Lincoln Park Zoo’s animal management team advances high-quality care for animals across the country by serving in leadership roles in various AZA programs.
-They are…
+Lincoln Park Zoo’s animal management team, as well as staff across many other departments, advances high quality care for animals across the country by serving in leadership roles in various AZA programs.

 Caring for Wildlife, in the Wild

 By giving ornate box turtle hatchlings a healthy head start at the zoo, Lincoln Park Zoo helped the U.S. Fish and Wildlife Service restore this threatened species to Illinois.

 Habitat loss has caused this shy species to become endangered through much of its range, including Illinois.
 Lincoln Park Zoo works with partners across the country to guide its recovery.

 For many years, Lincoln Park Zoo has assisted with the Piping Plover Recovery Program, supporting a bird species that has nearly disappeared from the Great Lakes region.
 Animal Care staff help salvage eggs in the wild, and the zoo provides a home to non-releasable birds.